 The College is once again proud of the Higher School Certificate achievements of the students, who have performed exceptionally well.
-Ninety percent of students were offered University places for 2011, while the Dux of the College received the outstanding ATAR of 99.5.
-Sixty-five percent of the 2010 subjects achieved results above the State Variation, while there was a staggering 92 Band 6's attained, a significant 10% increase from 2009.
+Ninety percent of students were offered University places for 2011, while the Dux of the College received the outstanding ATAR of 99.35.
+Seventy two percent of the 2011 subjects achieved results above the State Variation, while there were 59 Band 6's attained.